 Tips for Getting the Best Price

-Price it right from the start.
-Overpricing and then reducing later is the most common mistake in Gibraltar.
-Buyers in a small market know what things are worth.
 Present the property well.
-A deep clean, decluttering, and minor repairs make a real difference to viewings and offers.
-Fix anything obviously broken before listing.
+A thorough clean, decluttering, and minor repairs make a real difference to viewings and the offers that follow.
+Fix anything obviously broken before the first viewing.

 Be flexible on viewings.
 In a small market, every potential buyer matters.
 If someone wants to view at short notice, try to accommodate them.
-Consider the buyer's position.
-A cash buyer or someone without a chain to worry about is more likely to complete quickly and without complications, even if their offer is slightly lower than someone in a complex chain.

 Stamp Duty Note